(This post is part of a series on working with data from start to finish.)

 On a long enough timeline, everyone realizes they need a data infrastructure.

 Marketing wants to know who their customers are, sales wants to know if they’re on track to hit monthly quotas, product wants to know if people are using the new features they launched.
-Everyone wants to know what’s going on, and for that, they need visibility.
+Everyone wants to know how their business is doing, and for that, they need visibility.

-Absent a data infrastructure, these teams routinely wrangle data themselves.
-They export data from their email marketing systems, their customer relationship management systems, and their product tracking systems, then dump it all into a singular, ponderous Excel workbook.
+Absent a data infrastructure, these teams are forced wrangle data themselves.
+They export data from their email marketing systems, customer relationship management systems and product tracking systems, then dump it all into a singular, ponderous Excel workbook.
 Here, they “fuzzy join” on quasi-identifiers such as email address or full name, ultimately producing a lengthy but mostly comprehensive data set upon which they calculate aggregate statistics.

-At this point, data integrity errors routinely become apparent (“why is this figure so high?”), as do data ambiguities (“what does this field mean?”).
-Adjacent data is solicited (“can we include data from that system?”), as is more current data (“can we get this weekly?”).
-Addressing these regularly requires repeating the entire process from end to end once again.
+It is at this point that data errors routinely become apparent (“why is this figure so high?”), as do data ambiguities (“what does this field mean?”).
+Adjacent data is solicited (“can we also include this data?”), as is more recent data (“can we get this weekly?”).

 It is this essential workflow that a data infrastructure aims to streamline.
 A data infrastructure offers: